pokeyaro/react-pretty-code/README.md

 This warning is due to an internal dependency utilizing `tailwindcss-animate`.
 However, this warning can be ignored as it does not impact the functionality of `react-pretty-code`.

 ## Usage

+> For more detailed and complete example code, please refer to this [rpc-react-demo](https://gitlab.com/pokeya/rpc-react-demo) repository!

 ```javascript
 import { CodeBlock } from 'react-pretty-code'